Advising for Students

 What is the role of my Faculty Advisor?

 If you are declared in a major, your Faculty Advisor provides academic advising on the curriculum and related issues.
 Faculty Advisors are experts in their fields.
 You can expect your Faculty Advisor to provide guidance and advice on course selection and sequencing, major requirements, Core Curriculum requirements, and academic expectations and regulations.
 Your Faculty Advisor can also offer assistance and guidance as you begin to plan for graduation.
 Developing a successful job search strategy for a 'first destination' out of college is very important.
 Your Faculty Advisor can provide information and referrals to help you in your job search.
-Any changes you make to your program of study (new minor, core concentration, second major) require the completion of a Curriculum Declaration form.
+Any changes you make to your program of study (new minor, core concentration, second major) require the completion of a Major Adjustment Form.
 Your Faculty Advisor can assist you with this.

 What Can I Do With This Major?

 Not sure on a major?
 Confused about employment opportunities associated with a particular major?
 What Can I Do With This Major? is a helpful resource.
 Click on the link here for a resource: